prisma-labs/get-graphql-schema/README.md

   (Outputs schema in IDL syntax by default)

   Options:
     --header, -h    Add a custom header (ex.
-'X-API-KEY=ABC123'), can be used multiple times --json, -j      Output in JSON format (based on introspection query) --version, -v   Print version of get-graphql-schema
+'X-API-KEY: ABC123', 'Cookie: biscuit=123'), can be used multiple times --json, -j      Output in JSON format (based on introspection query) --version, -v   Print version of get-graphql-schema